 Moving the study, practice and use of foreign languages beyond the walls of the classroom is an important part of foreign language study at Connecticut College.

-In addition to many events involving international food and film, here are some of the upcoming 2011-12 events and activities proposed by the newly appointed fellows:
+In addition to many events involving international food and film, here are some of the recent events and activities led by the fellows:

 - Trip to Little Italy in Boston (Italian Fellows)